canbooo/canbooo.github.io/_pages/about.md

 ---

 I started using Matlab at high-school to assist my father conduct multibody physics simulations.
-Being the son of an academic, I wanted pursue a PhD since those days.
+Being the son of an academic, I have wanted to pursue a PhD since those days.
-Perhaps because of this experience, or maybe his passion for designing machinery, I followed the footsteps of my father and studied mechanical engineering at RWTH Aachen, one of the best universities in Germany for this topic.
+Perhaps because of this experience, or maybe his passion for designing machines, I followed the footsteps of my father and studied mechanical engineering at RWTH Aachen, one of the best universities in Germany for this topic.

 Along the way, my interest shifted from mechanical machinery to digital ones.
-Specifically, I wanted to optimise machinery, but the simulations were taking too long.
+Specifically, I wanted to optimize designs, but the simulations were taking too long.
 To tackle this problem, I used polynomial regression to accelerate the process.
 However, polynomial models were often too inaccurate to achieve meaningful results.
 That is when I first met Gaussian processes and the term machine learning for metamodeling.
 My mind was blown.
 I immediately enrolled into a PhD program to learn more about learning machines.
 I learnt the book <a href="http://gaussianprocess.org/gpml/chapters/RW.pdf">Gaussian Processes for Machine Learning</a> (Carl Edward Rassmussen) by heart.